 Does your website design make your site look instantly professional and reputable?
 Or does it give the wrong impression?
 Maybe it’s very dated, and looks rather amateur … or worse, broken.
 Maybe it doesn’t do a good job of reflecting your brand.
 Whether you’re considering a total revamp, or just a few tweaks, here are ten crucial ways your design can act to build (or erode) visitors’ trust.

 #1: Make it Easy to Navigate Your Site

-If there’s only one thing you consider, make it your navigation.
+If there’s only one thing you consider, make it your navigation, which also adds to an effective internal linking strategy.
 If visitors can’t easily find what they’re looking for, they’ll often leave in frustration.
 This means you need to avoid complicated nested menus, and navigation based on images rather than words.
 Clear, straightforward navigation also shows you have nothing to hide.
 For instance, you’re not tucking your contact details away in the footer, hoping to cut back on customer service resources.

 We like Aweber’s clear navigation, with an obvious Login box, and a clear menu with drop-downs indicated by arrows:

 Does your homepage instantly look right?
 Many visitors will arrive there first, and it needs to create the right first impression.
 If something seems “off” about it, you’ve already subtly eroded their trust in your company.
 One simple way to get your layout right is to use the “rule of thirds”.
 This guideline, often associated with photography, means that you position important elements along an invisible “grid” of lines.